Staubgeborener/Klipper-Backup/docs/index.md

 ## Getting started
 To get started with Klipper-Backup, please jump to [Getting Started Guide](installation.md) to see detailed instructions.
-However, there is also a [Quickstart](quickstart.md) if you want to get the script running as quickly as possible and are not interested about background information.

 ## Features
 - The script does the most complex work in the background automatically